Thousands of ethnic Armenians flee Nagorno-Karabakh after breakaway region’s defeat | KRDO

 “If the Armenian community will not leave, but also will not take up Azerbaijani passports, I think that basically would be suicidal,” Ohanyan said.

-More than 100 bodies have been recovered in the latest search and rescue operations following Azerbaijan’s military operations, Karabakh emergency services told Armenian state news agency Armenpress.
+More than 100 bodies have been recovered in the latest search and rescue operations following Azerbaijan’s military operations, Karabakh emergency services told Armenpress.

 Among the bodies were two children and an elderly couple, officials said.
 CNN could not independently verify the claims.